CyberNilsen/CyberNetMon/README.md

 - **RAM**: 512 MB available memory
 - **Network**: Internet connection for geolocation services

-## 🤝 Contributing

-We welcome contributions to CyberNetMon!
-Here's how you can help:

-### Bug Reports
-- Use GitHub Issues to report bugs
-- Include system information and error messages
-- Provide steps to reproduce the issue

-### Feature Requests
-- Suggest new features via GitHub Issues
-- Describe the use case and expected behavior
-- Consider the security implications

-### Pull Requests
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ### Development Setup
 ```bash
 # Clone your fork